 We Came from Thuringia: Genealogy of the Bach Family in Breathitt County, Kentucky

-This book presents the genealogy of the Bach family (also known as the Back family), who settled in southeastern Kentucky, over 200 years ago.
-They first lived in Breathitt County, along Quicksand Creek, and then later, they and their descendants moved into several nearby counties, including Harlan, Letcher, and Perry.
-This is the genealogy that has been passed down, through the family, for hundreds of years.
+This book presents the genealogy of this family, who settled in Breathitt County, Kentucky, over 200 years ago.
+They first lived along Quicksand Creek, and then later, they and their descendants spread out to several nearby counties, including Harlan County and Letcher County.
+This is the genealogy that has been passed down, through the family, generation after generation.

-The book follows each of the four children of Joseph and his wife Elizabeth: (1) Joseph Jr., who was born about 1773, but was murdered in 1802.
-(2) John, who was born on November 19, 1774, and married Catherine Robertson.
-(3) Mary, who was born on November 1, 1777, and had an affair with John Colyer Jr. She gave birth to a son she named Alfred, and then she died, a few weeks later.
-And (4) Henry, who was born on February 6, 1785, and married Susannah Maggard.
-This book discusses each of these four children in detail, as well as their spouses, their children, and their grandchildren.
+The book follows each of the four children of Joseph and his wife Elizabeth: (1) Joseph Jr., who was born about 1773, but was murdered in 1802; (2) John, who was born on November 19, 1774, and married Catherine Robertson; (3) Mary, who was born on November 1, 1777, had an affair with John Colyer Jr., gave birth to a son she named Alfred, in 1806, but then she died, a few weeks later; and (4) Henry, who was born on February 6, 1785, and married Susannah Maggard.
+This book discusses each of these four children in detail, as well as well as their spouses, their children, and their grandchildren.

 Joseph died in 1819, and his wife Elizabeth died in 1826.
-She was the first person to be buried in the Maggard Cemetery, in Letcher County, because she had been adopted and raised by the Maggard family, back in 1771.
-Sadly, in 1988, some people who called themselves "The Back-Bach Genealogical Society" removed her gravestone and replaced it with one that described her sister-in-law, Elizabeth Hoffman, who married Joseph's brother Henry.
+She was the first person to be buried in the Maggard Cemetery, in Letcher County, because she had been adopted and raised by the Maggard family, when she was a young girl.
+Sadly, in 1988, some people who called themselves "The Back-Bach Genealogical Society" removed her gravestone and replaced it with one that described her sister-in-law, Elizabeth Hoffman, who had married Joseph's brother Henry.

-You will be impressed by the extraordinary amount of research that has been done, documenting the lineage in this family.
 The author spent over a decade, researching and writing this book.
+You will certainly be impressed by the extraordinary amount of research that has been done.
 If you have a Bach (or Back) ancestor from southeastern Kentucky, you will really enjoy this book.

 Copyright © 2012 by T. Bach